El Duende, New Mexico

-El Duende is an unincorporated community and census-designated place in Rio Arriba County, New Mexico, United States.
+San Francisco el Duende, more commonly known as El Duende ("the dwarf" in Spanish, of unknown application) is an unincorporated community and census-designated place in Rio Arriba County, New Mexico, United States.
 Its population was 707 as of the 2010 census.
 The community is located at the junction of U.S. Routes 84/285 and New Mexico State Road 74.
-El Duende means "the dwarf" in Spanish, but how and why it adopted this moniker is unknown.